 See the Department of State’s Fact Sheet on the Netherlands for information on U.S. - Netherlands relations.

-All U.S. citizens must have a U.S. passport for all air travel, including to and from the BES Islands.
-All sea travelers must have a passport or passport card.
+All U.S. citizens must have a U.S. passport for all air travel to and from the BES Islands.
+All sea travelers must have a U.S. passport or passport card.
 Review further information on Bonaire travel here.

 For further information, travelers may contact the Royal Netherlands Embassy, 4200 Linnean Avenue NW, Washington, DC 20008, telephone (202) 244-5300, or the Dutch Consulates in Los Angeles, Chicago, New York, Houston, and Miami.
 For more information on visas or extending your visit, please call the Immigration Office of Bonaire at +599-715-8330.

-The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of the BES Islands.
+HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of the BES Islands.